ngpatri5/Interpretability-Techniques/README.md

 ## Intro

 Machine learning has significantly advanced data science by helping to achieve superior model performance.
 However, it comes at the cost of complexity and interpretability.
 Therefore, interpretability techniques are required to offset this increase in complexity.
 In this project, we analyze five interpretability techniques and assessing their respective advantages and disadvantages.
 To do this, we first fit a random forest regression model on housing data from King County from 2014-2015.
-Afterwords, we utilitze techniques such as feature importance plots, partial dependence plots, individual conditional expectations, global/local surrogate, and Shapley value to intperpet the model.
+Afterwords, we utilitze techniques such as feature importance plots, partial dependence plots, individual conditional expectations, global/local surrogate, and Shapley value to intperpret the model.

 ## How to run